 Disclaimer – my stay in Bath was in collaboration with the Abbey Hotel and my accommodation, evening meal, and spa visit were all gifted in exchange for an honest review.
 However, this post is based on numerous trips to Bath over the years – and as always absolutely all words and opinions are my own.

-I stayed at the newly refurbished Abbey Hotel Bath, which is right in the city centre.
+I stayed at the newly refurbished Abbey Hotel Bath, which is right in the city center.
 Seriously, you couldn’t be closer to the attractions without sleeping inside them!
+Check out my fellow blogger Monica’s review of the Abbey Hotel for more info.

 Right now, the reception area doesn’t look too hot – but it’s next on the list for a makeover.
 Once that’s done, and the hotel’s main bar ArtBar is reopened, this will easily be one of the best places to stay in Bath.